Devesh475/Devesh475/README.md

 ### Hello People 👋
 - 🔭 I’m currently working on Python
-- 🌱 I’m currently learning Socket programming
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Django
 - 🤔 I’m looking for help with Sockets
 - 💬 * Ask me about Python | Django | Cryptography